kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * VLANs, Routing and RPF
 * Wifi, WPA and guest network
 * Monitoring - setup LibreNMS
-* IDS with Bro and Suricata  - if we have time
+* IDS with Zeek and Suricata  - if we have time
 * Configure port security  - if we have time

 **Running a Modern Network**